gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 .. container:: figurelegend

     Figure: SO\ :sub:`4`\ :sup:`2-` ions, Na\ :sup:`+` ions, and water molecules.
     Oxygen atoms are in red, hydrogen in white, sodium in blue, and sulfur in yellow.
-For better rendering, the atoms representation and colors were modified with respect to the default VMD representation.
+For better rendering, the atom representation and colors were modified with respect to the default VMD representation.
 If you want to obtain the same rendering, you can follow this
     |vmd-tutorial| from the LAMMPS tutorials webpage to obtain a similar rendering.